Iranian police clash with protesters over currency plunge

 The rial's losses accelerated in the past week after the government launched an "exchange centre" to supply dollars to importers of basic goods; businessmen say the centre failed to meet demand for dollars.

 Websites providing rates for the rial stopped updating on Tuesday, and Dubai money changers said they were not selling it because they had lost contact with their Tehran counterparts.
-(Writing by Samia Nakhoul; Additional reporting by Yeganeh Torbati, Marcus George and Arshad Mohammed in Washington; Editing by Giles Elgood and David Stamp)
+(Writing by Samia Nakhoul, Additional Reporting by Yeganeh Torbati and Marcus George; Editing by Giles Elgood)